 Ti’Wan Couchili is the first Teko woman sculptor working on wood.
-Her workshop will teach you the ancient techniques of crafting Malwana, and you’ll get to leave with your amazing creation!
+Her workshop will teach you the ancient techniques of crafting Malwana, and you will get to leave with your amazing creation!

 Starting from the circular section

 The wood section comes from Kapok trees.
-Once It’s cut the whole piece is painted with a black protective layer and its borders are covered with clay.
+Once the whole piece is cut, they paint it with a black protective layer, and its borders are covered with clay.
 From that step on the creation of the Maluwana is fully in your hands.

 Choosing the animals for your Maluwana

-When It comes to choose the animals you have only an “obligation”, to draw the two giant crested caterpillars that protect from the evil spirits.
+When it comes to choosing the animals, you have only an “obligation”, to draw the two giant crested caterpillars that protect from evil spirits.
 The choice of the other animals and the number you want to represent is very personal.

 Once you chose your animals you can start to draw them.
-Ti’Wan created carton shaped figurines that will help you draw the borders.
-Then you create smaller shapes in your animals so that you can colour them in different colors.
+Ti’Wan created carton-shaped figurines that will help draw the borders.
+Then you will create smaller sections inside your animals so that you can paint them in different colors.

-Colouring your work of art
+Coloring your work of art